How to make easy salt dough snowflakes for the holidays! These look so pretty on your tree or made into a garland.

 Paint Salt Dough Snowflakes

-After your snowflakes are totally dry, you can use acrylic paint or spray paint to paint them white or any color you like.
-I find it takes a couple of coats of spray paint – the first coat absorbs a bit into the salt dough.
+After your snowflakes are totally dry, you can paint them white or any color you like with acrylic paint or spray paint.
+I find it takes a couple of coats of spray paint, as the first coat absorbs a bit into the salt dough.

 -